juice-shop/juice-shop/CUSTOMIZATION.md

   - name: "Product Name"                    # (mandatory)
     price: 100                              # (optional) will be a random price if not specified
     description: "Product Description"      # (optional) will be a static "Lorem Ipsum" text if not specified
-    image: "image.png"                      # (optional) will be undefined.png if not specified and...
+    image: "image.png"                      # (optional) filename in /app/public/images/products <or> URL of an image to download.
+Will be undefined.png if not specified.
-    imageUrl: "https://product/image.png"   # (optional) ...a download URL is also not specified.
-Overrides "image" if both are specified
-    useForProductTamperingChallenge: false  # (must be defined as "true" on exactly one product)
+    useForProductTamperingChallenge: false  # (must be "true" on exactly one product)
-    useForChristmasChallenge: false         # (must be defined as "true" on exactly one product)
+    useForChristmasChallenge: false         # (must be "true" on exactly one product)
 ```

 ## Sample customizations